HanadaLee/openresty/patches/README.md

 sub_filter_bypass $http_pragma    $http_authorization;
 ```

-## Extensions of ngx_http_proxy_module and its friends, inclding ngx_http_upstream_module
+## ngx_http_proxy_module and its friends

+### "proxy_set_header" support inherit
 Introduces the 'proxy_set_header_inherit' directive which blocks the merge inheritance in receiving contexts when set to off.
 The purpose of the added mechanics is to reduce repetition within the nginx configuration for universally set (or boilerplate) request headers, while maintaining flexibility to set additional headers for specific paths.
-The original patch is from https://mailman.nginx.org/pipermail/nginx-devel/2023-November/XUGFHDLSLRTFLWIBYPSE7LTXFJHNZE3E.html.
+The original patch is from [\[PATCH\] Added merge inheritance to proxy_set_header](https://mailman.nginx.org/pipermail/nginx-devel/2023-November/XUGFHDLSLRTFLWIBYPSE7LTXFJHNZE3E.html).
 Additionally provides grpc support.

-Also allows setting the :authory header (From https://github.com/api7/apisix-nginx-module/blob/main/patch/1.25.3.1/nginx-grpc_set_header_authority.patch).
+Also allows setting the :authory header (From [nginx-grpc_set_header_authority.patch](https://github.com/api7/apisix-nginx-module/blob/main/patch/1.25.3.1/nginx-grpc_set_header_authority.patch)).

 There is no change in behavior for existing configurations.